emsif84/emsif84.github.io/index.md

 # Hello!
-My name ist Florian, based in Karlsruhe.
+My name ist Florian, based in Karlsruhe, Germany.
 I have an educational background in Economic Psychology, currently working in Data Management and I am enthusiastic about Data Analytics and Data Science.

 ### My Data Portfolio on GitHub